Handwriting can be more than just a way to practice penmanship.

-The Handwriting Lessons Through Literature: Handwriting for All Ages teaches handwriting by focusing on chunks of words: phonograms and Webster’s syllabary.
+Handwriting Lessons Through Literature: Primer teaches handwriting by focusing on chunks of words, using phonograms and Webster’s syllabary.
 This has multiple benefits.
 Practicing with the phonograms and syllabary reinforces proper spelling.
-The same pages can be used from year to year for additional practice.
+The same pages can be used from year to year for additional practice and review.
 And for cursive writing, the process of writing through the syllabary includes all possible cursive joins.

-Because HLTL teaches handwriting using the building blocks of words instead of words themselves, it is truly appropriate for all ages.
+HLTL teaches 76 phonograms, capital letters, and Webster’s syllabary.
+Since it teaches handwriting using the building blocks of words instead of words themselves, it is truly appropriate for all ages.
 It is also a wonderful way to review good handwriting habits each year while using copywork from quality literature for practice the rest of the time.

-The Story Book of Science includes two copywork pages per chapter from Jean Henri Fabre’s book.
+The Story Book of Science includes one copywork page per chapter from Jean Henri Fabre’s book.